 And yet: it's expensive.
 So we give it only a slightly above average rating for value.
 Unlike All-Clad, you can't really find quality as good as Demeyere in a Chinese knockoff because nobody else is making cookware like this.

-Recommendation: Highly recommended: If you want the best of the best and need induction compatibility, Demeyere Atlantis (or John Pawson, which we don't like as much simply because it's not as pretty) is an excellent choice.
+Recommendation: Highly recommended: If you want the best of the best and need induction compatibility, Demeyere Atlantis (or John Pawson) is an excellent choice.

 buy demeyere atlantis cookware: